CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab3.md

 ## Objective

-Understand how to deploy lifecycle-supported Azure OpenAI models, configure secure access, and implement a multi-agent HR/Payroll Copilot application using function calling.
+In this lab, you will understand how to deploy lifecycle-supported Azure OpenAI models, configure secure access, and implement a multi-agent HR/Payroll Copilot application using function calling.

 By the end of this lab, you will be able to:

-- **Deploy and Run the HR/Payroll Copilot Application:** Gain practical skills in building AI-driven enterprise applications, integrating structured function calling for HR/Payroll workflows, enhancing search and automation capabilities, and deploying a scalable, production-ready solution in Azure.
+- **Deploy and Run the HR/Payroll Copilot Application:** Gain practical skills in building AI-driven enterprise applications by integrating structured function calling for HR/Payroll workflows, enhancing search and automation capabilities, and deploying a scalable, production-ready solution in Azure.

 ## Pre-requisites